francescodc87/ipaPy2/README.md

         Returns
         -------
-        annotations: a dictonary containg all the possible annotations for the measured features.
-The keys of the dictionay are the unique ids for the features present in df.
+        annotations: a dictionary containing all the possible annotations for the measured features.
+The keys of the dictionary are the unique ids for the features present in df.
 For each feature, the annotations are summarized in a pandas dataframe.